silicon-heaven/pyshv/docs/valueclient.rst

 possible.
 This of course could get pretty noisy once there would be multiple devices connected to the SHV broker and we are never interested in all changes.
-Because of that SHV broker filters all signals unless we explicitly ask for them trough :func:`shv.SimpleClient.subscribe`.
+Because of that SHV broker filters all signals unless we explicitly ask for them through :func:`shv.SimpleClient.subscribe`.
 Subscribing is always recursive and thus signals from child nodes are also propagated. :class:`shv.ValueClient` caches these values and you can quickly access them using subscribe operator.